netlify/markdown-to-sanity/bin/blogs/2020-07-04-creating-an-angular-jamstack-blog.md

 At the top of that Markdown file there is some information in YAML, this is the [Front Matter](https://developers.google.com/web/resources/yaml-and-attr-reference).
 This won't show up in the blog post but we can use it to store information about the blog post.
 We can also use this information in a lot of ways but we'll talk about that when we make our page of all the blog posts.

 The `slugs` listed here is how we can create different routes to this post, since `blog/:slug` was added to the Scully config (when we generated the blog skeleton).
 We can assign many and anything (as long as it's valid url syntax) to `slugs` to make a new route.
 In the generated example there is a random, ludicrous route that would be hard to stumble upon.
-This is made so that before you publish a post you can share this route ([https://angular-jamstack-blog.netlify.app/blog/___unpublished___kccbnalf_mp0v7nfncfdagu2vtdhssrwzr2gxxvbl](https://angular-jamstack-blog.netlify.app/blog/___unpublished___kccbnalf_mp0v7nfncfdagu2vtdhssrwzr2gxxvbl)) with reviewers but your general audience can't easily find it.
+This is made so that before you publish a post you can share a link, like `https://jamstack-angular-blog.netlify.app/blog/___unpublished___kccbnalf_mp0v7nfncfdagu2vtdhssrwzr2gxxvbl`, with reviewers but your general audience can't easily find it.

 ## Poppin' in Posts